 Your overall discussion grade will be determined by calculating the average of your weekly discussion grades.
 Each week, you will receive a letter grade each week based on the number of posts you make, the quality of your posts, and how consistently you post throughout the week.
 In judging the quality of your posts, I will consider factors such as how long they are, how much effort you seem to be putting into them, how relevant they are, and whether they are introducing new information (such as relevant websites, for example) and points that enhance the discussion.
 You will need to post at least 4 times each week to receive an A, although 4 posts by itself will not result in an A or even a good grade if the other criteria just discussed are not satisfactorily met.
+Weekly discussions will be closed to comments by 9:00 a.m. the following week when a new weekly learning module is posted.

-All assignments and exams involve written work, and poor quality writing, such as typographical errors, poor spelling, grammatical errors, and poor paragraph construction, will negatively affect your grade.
+All assignments and exams involve written work, and the quality of your writing, including spelling and grammar and proper paragraph construction, will be a factor in your overall grade.
 At a minimum, you should spell check all work before it is submitted.
-If you want assistance with your writing skills, I strongly urge you to use The Writing Center in the Shop Wing building on the Mohegan campus.
-You can contact them by email at TRWritingCenter@trcc.commnet.edu or by phone at 860-892-5773.
+If you want assistance with your writing skills, I strongly urge you to use The Writing Center in room C-117.
+You can also contact them by email at TRWritingCenter@trcc.commnet.edu or by phone at 860-892-5773.

-Late work will be penalized accordingly.
+Late work will be penalized up to a full letter grade deduction depending on the severity of the infraction.
+Exams cannot be submitted after I have returned the graded exams, which is usually one week after the exams are due, without explicit permission from me.
 Failure to complete assignments and/or exams will hurt your final grade more than submitted work that receives an F but reflects some level of effort.